networksetcetera/LODS/demo1c.md

     Later in the demo you'll be entering more commands in the Git Bash window so be sure to leave it open.

-2. Go to the folder an inspect the files
+2. Go to the folder and inspect the files

     ```bash
     cd python-docs-hello-world
     ```